mariathv/mariathv/README.md

 - 👋 Hi, I’m @mariathv
 - 👀 I’m interested in Programming and anything computer related.
-- 🌱 I’m currently completing the degree of CS from NUCES
+- 🌱 I’m currently completing CS from FAST NUCES LINK(s): www.april02.carrd.co
-- 📫 How to reach me ...
-LINKs: www.april02.carrd.co

 <!---
 mariathv/mariathv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.